gusaln/simple-tg-bot-api/README.md

 }
 ```

-The only exception to this is the `InputMessageContent` family of types which do not have a specific property-value pair that defines then, and other methods are used to identified them.
+The first exception to this pattern is the `InputMessageContent` family of types which do not have a specific property-value pair that defines then, and other methods are used to identified them.

+The other one is the type `MessageEntity`, that despite not being part of a family, has their type string specified in constants.

 ### Enums